Integrate with landing pages published on an external website

-Take a copy of each of these codes, or keep this page open as you continue with this procedure.
+Take a copy of the Form capture code, or keep this page open as you continue with this procedure.

-Return to your externally designed form page and paste the form-capture code you found anywhere in the
+Return to your externally designed form page and paste the Form capture code you copied anywhere in the

 Publish your form page to make it available over the internet.
 Note its URL.

-In Dynamics 365 for Marketing, go to Marketing > Internet Marketing > Marketing forms.
+In Dynamics 365 Marketing, go to Marketing > Internet Marketing > Marketing forms.

 Select New form capture on the command bar to create a new marketing form that captures information submitted through a form on your external site.